2023 Peninsula Potters Open Studio Tours at my Surry display shed: October 7/8, 10-5 https://peninsulapotters.com/

 For more on Morphology of Red II, visit:

 Another project with Dmitry Sokolenko.
 His designs on a series of large platters.
 Photos are from a display in Santa Fe, NM at City of Mud Gallery.
-(The series of platters is still available from City of Mud).
+The series is now available directly from VKP Studio.